Standard Terms For The Supply Of Goods And/Or Services

 16.6.
 Return of Confidential Information

-16.6.2 Where the Company has required destruction of the media containing Confidential Information the Customer must, on request, confirm in writing that it has destroyed all Confidential Information and made reasonable efforts to expunge Confidential Information stored electronically from any storage device on which it was held.
+16.6.2 Where the Company has required destruction of the media containing Confidential Information, the Customer must, on request, confirm in writing that it has destroyed all Confidential Information and made reasonable efforts to expunge Confidential Information stored electronically from any storage device on which it was held.

-16.6.3 All requests in terms of clause 16.6.2 must be complied with within five (5) Business Days.
+16.6.3 All requests in accordance with Clause 16.6.2 must be complied with within five (5) Business Days.

 17. End-Users